 What I’ve come to embrace is that being almost fundamentalistic about when I create a new controller to stay adherent to REST has served me better every single time.
 Every single time I’ve regretted the state of my controllers, it’s been because I’ve had too few of them.
 I’ve been trying to overload things too heavily.
 So, in Basecamp 3 we spin off controllers every single time there’s even sort of a subresource that makes sense.
 The heuristics I use to drive that is: whenever I have the inclination that I want to add a method on a controller that’s not part of the default five or whatever REST actions that we have by default, make a new controller!
 And just call it that.

-create method subscribes a user to a discussion, creating a subscription.
+create action subscribes a user to a discussion, creating a subscription.
 The

 class Subscription < ApplicationRecord belongs_to :discussion belongs_to :user end class Discussion < ApplicationRecord has_many :subscriptions has_many :users, through: :subscriptions end class User < ApplicationRecord has_many :subscriptions has_many :discussions, through: :subscriptions end class SubscriptionsController < ApplicationController def create discussion = Discussion.find params[:discussion_id] current_user.subscriptions.create! discussion: discussion UserMailer.with(discussion: discussion, user: current_user).subscribed.deliver_later redirect_to discussion, notice: "Subscribed." end def destroy discussion = Discussion.find params[:discussion_id] current_user.discussions.delete discussion UserMailer.with(discussion: discussion, user: current_user).unsubscribed.deliver_later redirect_to discussion, notice: "Unsubscribed." end end